apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 Trigger the removal by applying the following YAML (also see the picture below the YAML).

 This Job runs a Pod which performs the removal.
+It attempts 3 times to perform the removal.

 ```yaml
 apiVersion: batch/v1